SlimTim10/Arduino-Etch-A-Sketch/README.md

 ## Description

-Draw pixels on a LCD like an Etch A Sketch with potentiometers as knobs.
+Draw pixels on a LCD like an Etch A Sketch, using potentiometers as knobs.

 #### Controls